Skip to content

 Data breaches and financial loss:

-Data breaches put sensitive customer or employee information at risk.
+Data breaches put sensitive client or employee information at risk.
 If attackers gain access to login credentials, financial details, or other confidential data, they can exploit it for financial gain or sell it on the dark web.

 Organizations may also face financial loss due to unauthorized transactions, fraudulent activities, or legal consequences.